pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 # How can it be done?

-I'm going to step forward through time and back down to reality for a minute, and face this problem of diversity.
+I'm going to step forward through time and back down to reality for a minute, and face this question of diversity.
 Our diversity is an opportunity but it is also a challenge.
 We are all spread around the globe and don't have the luxury of being stuck together in the cabin of a ship with the exigency of making a decision and the determination to not set foot on shore before doing so.
 And,